repspark-git/slate/source/includes/_errors.md

 # Response Codes

+Every request will be followed by a response.
+Some of these responses have specific messages to aide in debugging.
+Extra details will appear in place of the `{0}` notation.

 RepSpark's API uses the following response codes:

 Response Code | RepSpark Code | Message
 ---------- | -------------- | ------
 200 OK | OK | Success
+301 Permanently Moved | PermanentlyMoved | Please change HTTP requests to HTTPS requests.
 400 Bad Request | MissingRequiredHeader | {0} header was not specified.
 400 Bad Request | UnsupportedHeader | HTTP header {0} specified in the request is not supported.
 400 Bad Request | UnsupportedQueryParameter | Query parameter {0} specified in the request URI is not supported.